 Tai Chi is the grand ultimate practice for individuation not because it is the best martial art, or the best consciousness practice, but because it betters our entirety without focusing on any particular avenue – and as science continues to prove, provides wide ranging benefits, from enhanced consciousness to cardiovascular health.

 Occasionally I am lucky enough to practice other Tai Chi, martial arts and Yoga modalities with which I am not familiar, and I always feel humbled doing so.
 Sometimes I am confused – and I love it!
 I have learned to embrace confusion and the humbling experience of learning new movements as a tangible way to expand my physical and mental potential.
 The confusion also reminds me of when I first learned Tai Chi -- the confusing fun!
 Embrace it.
 Through this confusion, we experience self-doubt, and from overcoming our initial lack of capability comes empowerment, expansion and understanding.

 Consider the following expressions as they apply to practicing Tai Chi, and to learning anything for that matter.

-“Great doubt, great awakening.
+“No doubt, no awakening.
 Little doubt, little awakening.
-No doubt, no awakening.” ~Zen Expression
+No doubt, no awakening.”
+Zen expression

 “The successful warrior is the average man, with laser-like focus.”
 Bruce Lee